brikis98/yevgeniy-brikman-homepage/_posts/2019-10-20-lessons-learned-from-losing-50-lbs.md

 have to think about what to eat, how much to eat, how often to eat, what exercise to do, and so on—for months on end.
 That's a long time.
 Far longer than most people have in mind when they think about weight loss.

-To succeed at such a long-term endevour, you'll have to take into account not only calories, but also your unique psychology physiology, preferences, genetics, lifestyle, and so on.
+To succeed at such a long-term endeavour, you'll have to take into account not only calories, but also your unique psychology physiology, preferences, genetics, lifestyle, and so on.
 You'll need to do lots of experiments to figure out which low calorie meals you find tasty (if you hate what you're eating, you won't be able to stick with it for the long term), which foods you find filling versus which ones seem to make you hungrier (if you're always hungry, you won't be